yoojh9/learn-flutter-dart/meal_app/README.md

 <image src="./images/tab_view.png" width="300">

-So for the CategoryScreen, you should now alsh get rid of the scaffold and just return what you want to show in the content,
+So for the CategoryScreen, you should now get rid of the scaffold and just return what you want to show in the content,

 ```
 [category_screen.dart]